mrcgrtz/styleguide/README.md

 <a name="jshintrc-csslintrc-et-al"></a>
 #### .jshintrc, .csslintrc et al.

-Projects SHOULD have some files aiding in writing with a consistent coding style.
+Projects SHOULD have files aiding in writing with a consistent coding style.
 Some sample files are listed here:

 File                                     | Coding Style | Tool                                         | Sublime Text Package
 ---------------------------------------- | ------------ | -------------------------------------------- | -------------------------------------------------------------------------------